-Source of Palu earthquake is located 0.18 Southern Latitude and 11.85 East Longitude with the distance 26 km north of Donggala, Central Sulawesi and the depth of 10 km.
-Based on information gathered from local people experiencing the earthquake and analysis of shake map in Fig. 1, the ground motion was felt in Donggala (VII-VIII MMI), Palu, Mapaga (VI-VII MMI), Gorontalo dan Poso (III-IV MMI), Majene dan Soroako (III MMI), Kendari, Kolaka, Konawe Utara, Bone, Sengkang (II - III MMI), Makassar, Gowa, dan Toraja (II MMI).
+Source of Palu earthquake is located 0.18 Southern Latitude and the depth of 10 km.
+Based on information gathered from local pople experiencing the earthquake and analysis of shake map in Fig. 1, the ground motion was felt in Donggala (VII-VIII MMI), Palu, Mapaga (VI-VII MMI), Gorontalo dan Poso (III-IV MMI), Majene dan Soroako (III MMI), Kendari, Kolaka, Konawe Utara, Bone, Sengkang (II - III MMI), Makassar, Gowa, dan Toraja (II MMI).
 With reference to Table 1, Intensity scale of VI-VII MMI means that standard building structures may suffer moderate damage while non-standard building may suffer major damage.
 On the other hand, intensity scales of III-IV MMI means that the shaking felt by all people in the affected area but no damage is expected.
 However, if buildings hit several times by a series of earthquake, light damage might occur.